hashgraph/hedera-hcs-sxc-java/README.md

 * HCSCallBackFromMirror - so that an app can register with the `hcs-sxc-java-core` for callbacks
 * HCSCallBackToAppInterface - so that the `hcs-sxc-java-core` can call back to an app
 * MirrorSubscriptionInterface - so that plugins can be made to subscribe to mirror notifications
-* SxcMessagePersistence - so that plugins can be used to persist data
+* SxcPersistence - so that plugins can be used to persist data

 Defined in the `hcs-sxc-java-Interfaces` project, these are data structures that are shared between components.